Probing variation of the fine-structure constant in runaway dilaton models using Strong Gravitational Lensing and Type

 where $D_{A_{ls}}$ is the angular diameter distance of the lens to the source, $D_{A_{s}}$ the angular diameter distance of the observer to the source, $c$ the speed of light, and $\sigma_{SIS}$ the velocity dispersion caused by the lens mass distribution.
 It is important to note here that $\sigma_{SIS}$ is not exactly equal to the observed stellar velocity dispersion ($\sigma_0$) due to a strong indication, via X-ray observations, that dark matter halos are dynamically hotter than luminous stars \cite{elilensing,Auger2,Barnabe2,Sonnenfeld2}.
-Taking this fact into account, we introduce a purely phenomenological free parameter: $f_e$\footnote{This parameter takes into account systematic errors, and/or even unknown intrinsic errors for addressing $\sigma_0$ instead of $\sigma_{SIS}$.}, where $\sigma_{SIS}^{2} = (f_e)^2 \sigma_{0}^{2}$, where $\sqrt{0.8}<f_e<\sqrt{1.2}$ (see \cite{Cao2012}).
+Taking this fact into account, we introduce a purely phenomenological free parameter: $f_e$, where $\sigma_{SIS}^{2} = (f_e)^2 \sigma_{0}^{2}$, with $\sqrt{0.8}<f_e<\sqrt{1.2}$ (see \cite{Cao2012}).
 As it is largely known, the $f_e$ parameter accounts not only for systematic errors caused by taking the observed stellar velocity dispersion as $\sigma_{SIS}$, but it also accounts for deviation of the real mass density profile from the SIS.
 Moreover, the effects of secondary lenses (mainly nearby galaxies) and line-of-sight contamination are also quantified by this factor (see also \cite{ofek}).

-A method developed by Holanda et al. (2017) \cite{holg} provided a powerful test for the CDDR using SGL systems and SNe Ia.
-The method is based on equation (3) for lenses and an observational quantity defined by
+The method developed by the Ref. \cite{holg} provided a robust test for CDDR using SGL systems and SNe Ia.
+The procedure is based on Eq.(7) for lenses and an observational quantity defined by

 where $c_s$ is the speed of light measured between the source and us. { However, such method did not take into consideration any possible variation of the fine structure constant on SGL observations.
 Here, we extend the method and investigate both effects of varying $\alpha$ and deviation of CDDR via SGL and SNe Ia observations.
 Thus, according to the definition of the fine structure constant ($\alpha_s=e^2/\hbar c_s$) the Eq.(8) is rewritten by:}